Skip to main content

 $8,333

-*Please visit this website for an overview of the tuition and fees for the graduate programs at UC San Diego.
+*** Pease visit Tuition and Fees website for an overview of the tuition and fees for the graduate programs at UC San Diego.
 Tuition and fees in excess of the award must be funded by the student.

 Background & Rationale